greg-raven/Department-21/_drafts/funnies.md

 ---
-title: 'Not the answer he was seeking'
+title: "Not the answer he was seeking"
 author: 'Noam Sain'
 layout: post
 ---